Rhoeby/scanner2d/README.md

 Notes
 -----

 When the ROS node is started, the scanner gets reset.
-As part of the reset, the scanner slows to a 1 Hz scan rate, then speeds up to the default 4 Hz scan rate (or whatever is set on the command line).
+As part of the reset, the scanner starts at a slow speed, then it speeds up to the operational scan rate (whatever is set on the command line).
 This is required to get the scanner initialized and into a known state prior to starting normal operation.

 It's possible to run the scanner at different speeds.
 From the command-line, you could set the paramter 'scan_rate'.
+Actually, there are several parameters that can be set.
+Here is a sample command line:

+    rosrun scanner2d scanner2d _port_name:="/dev/ttyACM0" _scan_rate:=3 _sample_rejection:=0 _samples_per_scan:=333 _min_angle:=0 _max_angle:=360

+These settings are added to the ROS parameter server when the driver is started.

 Troubleshooting
 ---------------